 Willow -- Rescued by the Humane Society of Missouri in the Douglas County puppy mill bust.
 Little Willow's right front leg was severely damaged somehow at the puppy mill, and had curled up against her little body -- totally useless.
 Our vet said the best thing to do was to amputate it.
 She recovered and now is the boss at her new home!

 * * * *

-Juke came to the Humane Society of Missouri from a substandard breeder.
+Juke came to the Humane Society of Missouri from a hoarder.
 The HSMo called SCSR and asked us to take him along with a couple of other Shelties.
 Juke is blind in one eye, but he has such a wonderful personality you don't even notice it!
-He is now is a loving home and being spoiled daily!
+He is now in a loving home and being spoiled daily!